 - The resort is split into distinct areas, some of which are quieter and well suited to families

 - The summer climate is great for kids - warm but not scorching in the day and cool at night

 - From nursery slopes to skiing the glacier, Tignes has terrain to suit skiers of all abilities

 Accommodation for families

-A busy hub with lively après-ski, it has better value accommodation and is just ten minutes on the free bus from the main resort.
+Val Claret: busy hub, lively après-ski, better value accommodation, ten minutes by bus from the resort.

-A quieter, more charming village further down the valley, which still has direct access to the ski area.
+Les Brévières: quieter, charming village further down the valley, direct access to the ski area.